aksel-blaise/gahaganmorph2/analysis/landmarking-protocol.md

 The characteristic points and tangents developed for this protocol were inspired by the work of Birkhoff (1933).
-The first is the horizontal tangent at the tip of each Gahagan biface.
+The first is the horizontal tangent located at the tip of each Gahagan biface.
 The horizontal tangent is calculated by drawing a horizontal line above the tip of the biface using the tangent as a common contraint, and the horizontal plane as the independent constraint (below image, left).

-To split the 3D spline at the location of the horizontal tangent, a reference point was inserted at the location of the tangent in the 2D sketch (light blue point labeled h-tangent in below image, left), followed by a reference plane using the pick point and normal function.
-The reference point (h-tangent) was used as the pick point, and the Right plane as the normal (below image, left).
-The 3D spline was then cut at the location where the reference plane intersects the spline (below image, right).
+To split the 3D spline at the location of the horizontal tangent, a reference point was inserted at the location of the tangent in the 2D sketch (light blue point labeled h-tangent in below image, left), followed by a reference plane using the pick point and normal function where the reference point (h-tangent) was used as the pick point, and the Right plane as the normal (below image, left).
+The 3D spline was then cut at the location where the reference plane intersected with the spline (below image, right).

 ``` r
 knitr::include_graphics('images/lm1.png')